gvwilson/thirdbit/src/fiction/madica/index.md

 And judging from the way their ears were laid flat on their heads, they were *not* pleased.

-"Hsst!" the dinosaur whispered.
+"Hsst!" the snarkasaurus whispered.
 Its back was to the window,
 so it couldn't see the cats.
 "What's happening?"

 "Nothing," Madica whispered back, shushing Laurellen's question with her hand.
-One thing at a time—they needed to hide the dinosaur before her mom got home.
+One thing at a time—they needed to hide the snarkasaurus before her mom got home.
 Her dad might not wonder where this new "toy" had come from, but getting anything past her mom was a different story.